VanyaBK/blog/mt/mrasp/README.md

 ## Baselines and Evaluation

-LegoMT is trained using the OPUS parallel corpus [CITE(https://opus.nlpl.eu/)], the authors use 7 core languages (En, Zh, De, Ar, Ne, Az, Ceb) and 433 other languages.
+LegoMT is trained using the OPUS parallel corpus(https://opus.nlpl.eu/), the authors use 7 core languages (En, Zh, De, Ar, Ne, Az, Ceb) and 433 other languages.

-For evaluation the authors use Flores-101 [CITE (Goyal et al 2021)] human-written translation set on languages that align with M2M-100 [CITE (Fan et al., 2021)] model.
+For evaluation the authors use Flores-101 [5] human-written translation set on languages that align with M2M-100 [6] model.
 The paper evaluates all baselines and Lego-MT on this exhaustive set of 85 x 7 directions.

-You can find the baselines in the table below [CITE table name].
-Flores-175M is baselines released with Flores-101 dataset and M2M-100 baselines are different variants of Transformer released by [CITE (Fan et al., 2021)]
+You can find the baselines in the table below.
+Flores-175M is baselines released with Flores-101 dataset and M2M-100 baselines are different variants of Transformer released by [6]

 ## Results

 ![image4](./main_results_legomt.png)

-Some key findings that we can infer from the evaluation [CITE table name] are as follows:
+Some key findings that we can infer from the evaluatio are as follows:

 1. **Lego-MT achieves better performance overall as well as language wise**: Lego-MT uses 0.1x parameters compared to M2M-100-12B and still achieves better performance especially in the many-to-one setting (5.0 spBLEU).
 Lego-MT performs better than both M2M-100-1.2B and M2M-100-1.2B+Multilingual Fine-tuning which is trained with the same data corroborating the effectiveness of detachable and efficient training.